Michael-Brodsky/PG/projects/readme.md

 # Pg Projects Library
-A collection of projects built with the Pg Libraries demonstrating modern, object-oriented design methodologies.
+A collection of Arduino projects built with the Pg Libraries that demonstrate modern, object-oriented design methodologies.

+### EZThermometer
+A simple sketch to read ambient temperature from a thermistor and display it on an LCD display.

-### PIDThermostatEZ
+### EZThermostat
-A super simple example of a thermostat that uses the proportional-integral-derivative (PID) algorithm to generate a pulse-width-modulated (PWM) output to control machinery, such as a heater.
+A simple sketch demonstrating a thermostat that reads ambient temperature from a thermistor and passes through a proportional-integral-derivative (PID) algorithm to generate a pulse-width-modulated (PWM) output that can be used to control machinery, such as a heater.
+Shows how the Pg Libraries can perform complex tasks in only a few lines of code.

 ### Stopwatch
-A simple stopwatch program that uses Pg components to provide a fully functioning user interface.
+A simple stopwatch program that displays the elapsed time and can be controlled from a keypad.
+Demostrates how to implement multitasking schemes using callbacks.

 ### Thermometer
 A programmable digital thermometer with a fully functioning user interface, alarm, editable settings and EEPROM storage/recall.